-A current trend in criminal exploitation of children and young people are 'county lines' which refer to a 'phone line through which drug deals can be made.
+A current trend in criminal exploitation of children and young people are 'county lines' which refer to a 'phone line through which drug deals can be made'.
 An order is placed on the number and typically a young person will deliver the drugs to the specified address and collect the money for the deal.
 These lines are owned and managed by organised crime gangs, often from larger cities, who are expanding their markets into rural areas.
+Children are often recruited to move drugs and money between locations and are known to be exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection.
+Children can easily become trapped by this type of exploitation, as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.